Gastric Sleeve Surgery in St. Louis, MO

 The Gastric Sleeve is one of the most commonly performed weight loss procedures in St. Louis as well as in the country.

 The Laparoscopic Sleeve Gastrectomy – often called the Gastric sleeve – is performed by removing approximately 80 percent of the stomach.
-General anaesthesia is used during gastric sleeve surgery.
+General anaesthesia is used during gastric sleeve surgery in St Louis, MO.
 The part of the stomach that is left behind is a tubular pouch that resembles a banana.
 The procedure is done by Laparoscopy – typically tiny keyhole incisions placed on the upper part of the belly.

 How does Gastric Sleeve Work?